Atlanta D.A. Fani Willis Says She’s Coming for Rappers Connected to Crime

 Fulton County District Attorney Fani Willis (Credit: 11 Alive News)

-Fulton County District Attorney Fani Willis issued a sharp warning to gang members and Atlanta-area rappers involved in criminal activity — “admit your crimes over a beat, I’m gonna use it.”
+Fulton County District Attorney Fani Willis issued a warning to gang members and Atlanta-area rappers involved in criminal activity — “admit your crimes over a beat, I’m gonna use it.”

 Willis made the statement during a news conference on Monday, Aug.
-29, while discussing a RICO indictment against 26 suspected members of the “Drug Rich” gang, which she said is responsible for a string of home invasion robberies targeting athletes, social media influencers and celebrities.
+29, while discussing a RICO indictment against 26 suspected members of the “Drug Rich” gang, which she said was responsible for a string of home invasion robberies targeting athletes, social media influencers and celebrities.

 “I will not negotiate with gang members,” Willis stated at the media briefing carried by 11 Alive news.